Dreamshala

 • 30% stock should be from the “Dividend Kings” category (share price may be on the higher side)

-• 30% stocks should be from the “Dividends Aristocrats” category (with moderate share price)
+• 30% of stocks should be from the “Dividends Aristocrats” category (with moderate share price)

 • 40% of stocks should be from the “Dividends Achievers” category (relatively low share price)